-We no longer accept new patients who refuse to immunize their child:
+We do not accept new patients who refuse to immunize their child:

-After much consideration, the practitioners and staff at The ChildHealth Center, PA have decided to no longer accept new patients whose parents have refused all immunizations for their children.
+After much consideration, the practitioners and staff at The ChildHealth Center, PA decided to no longer accept new patients whose parents have refused all immunizations for their children.

 Although we do strongly encourage and support all the vaccines on the current AAP immunization schedule, we will continue to provide care for families who decline the following vaccines that are considered elective for schools in North Carolina: Rotavirus, Hepatitis A, HPV (Gardisil), Varicella (booster dose), and Influenzae.
-Because of the life-threatening nature and risk of spread to other patients, however, the pneumoccal (Prevnar) and meningococcal (Menactra) vaccines WILL be required for patients of The ChildHealth Center.
+Because of the life-threatening nature and risk of spread to other patients, however, the pneumoccal (Prevnar) and meningococcal (Menveo) vaccines WILL be required for patients of The ChildHealth Center.
 This policy also does not apply to those few children with a true medical contraindication to receiving vaccines such as certain underlying medical conditions or allergy to vaccine components.
-Also, for those families who have already signed refusal to vaccinate forms, we will honor those agreements and continue to provide medical care.

-We care very much about all of our patients and do not make this decision lightly.
+We care very much about all of our patients and did not make this decision lightly.
 The fact is that as more people refuse vaccines out of fear based on misinformation circulating in the media, we are seeing a return of deadly infections that had been all but eliminated.
 When unvaccinated children are sick with febrile illnesses, there is a possibility that they could have one of these vaccine-preventable infections and pass it on to babies at our office who have not yet been fully immunized.
 Since children are usually contagious with these illnesses before they show actual signs of sickness, it is possible that they could even infect unsuspecting families while here for well visits!

 We have a greater responsibility to protect babies and children who are not yet fully immunized from the vaccine-preventable diseases that an un-immunized child may bring into the office, rather than to honor the choice of a family who does not believe in immunizations.